atar-axis/tc1-u4/README.md

 * RXD to P2 and
 * GND to GND

-Alternatively you can either desolder it and use any kind of SOP8 ↔ DIP8 socket converter or a SOIC (SOP8) test clip.
+Alternatively you can either desolder it and use some SOP8 ↔ DIP8 socket converter or a SOIC (SOP8) test clip.

 ## Upload / Flashing

 Download the STC-ISP Software here: http://www.stcmicro.com/rar/stc-isp6.86.rar
-Open it, leave everything except:
+Open it but leave everything as it is, except:
-* Input IRC frequency, set to 12.000 MHz
+* Input IRC frequency
+which is set to 12.000 MHz.

 Press "Open Code File" and select the firmware (u4.hex).
-Press "Download/Program" and now hook up 3V3 to VCC (power the IC).
+Press "Download/Program" and hook up 3V3 to VCC (power the IC).

 Wait for the firmware being uploaded.